swch/strivve-docs-nextjs/src/pages/api-sdk/using-postman.md

 ## Postman Collection Details
-A Postman collection of requests is available along with usage instructions at GitHub for the [CardSavr API Sample Postman Requests](https://github.com/swch/Strivve-SDK/tree/master/postman-samples "Strivve-SDK") to aide in exploring the CardSavr API.
+A Postman collection of requests is available along with usage instructions at GitHub for the [CardSavr API Sample Postman Requests](https://github.com/swch/Strivve-SDK/tree/master/postman-samples "Strivve-SDK") to aid in exploring the CardSavr API.

 The following pages provides a step-by-step guide that shows the sequence of calls required to place a card on a merchant site.
 Specifically, it walks the user through: